dcronshaw/wordpress-install/README.md

 Step 5: Change permissions

   You will need to use the username you have for SSH here

   ```
-    sudo chown -R user:user /var/www/html/
+    sudo chown -R *user*:*user* /var/www/html/
    ```

+   *user* being your ssh username

 Step 6: Create the wordpress database